Microsoft extends aid to wartime Ukrainian innovation - ExBulletin

 Microsoft extends aid to wartime Ukrainian innovation

-LISBON, Portugal — Ukraine expects more Western technology assistance as the war against Russia drags on, and Microsoft pledged Thursday to extend support for Kyiv’s “extraordinary” wartime innovations until the end of next year. there is
+Ukraine expects more Western technical assistance as the war with Russia drags on.

-Microsoft’s more than $400 million financial commitment will allow the Ukrainian government and other organizations to continue using the Microsoft cloud and public data centers across Europe, said Microsoft president Brad Smith in Lisbon, Portugal.
+Microsoft’s financial commitment of more than US$400 million will allow the Ukrainian government and other organizations to continue to use the Microsoft cloud and public data centers across Europe, said Microsoft president Brad Smith in Lisbon, Portugal.
 Presented at the annual Web Summit technical conference.

-Cloud technology will provide resilience and security to Ukrainian operations after Russia targeted Ukrainian data centers with airstrikes more than eight months ago when it invaded Ukraine, Smith said.
+Cloud technology will provide resilience and security to Ukrainian operations after Russia carried out airstrikes on Ukrainian data centers more than eight months ago, Smith said.

 Microsoft is also working with the US Army on AI and image recognition.

-According to Ukraine’s Deputy Prime Minister and Minister of Digital Transformation Mikhail Fedorov, Ukraine and Russia are embroiled in a “technical war.”
+Ukraine and Russia are embroiled in a technology war, according to Ukrainian Deputy Prime Minister and Minister of Digital Transformation Mikhail Fedorov.

+Appearing with Smith at the press conference, Fedorov pointed to the Ukrainian-developed Delta real-time combat management system.

 |